 ANSWERS TO COMMON ELLIS CHARTER QUESTIONS

-• We will provide bedding for up to 4 people – 4 sets of sheets, 4 pillows, 4 blankets, and 4 sleeping bags. (except Jericho)
+• We will provide bedding for up to 4 people.

-• We provide ample galley-ware for cooking/dining plus a propane grill and refrigeration (except Jericho).
+• We provide ample galley-ware for cooking/dining plus a propane grill and refrigeration.

-• All vessels (except Jericho) will have fresh ground coffee and appropriate coffee-making equipment.
+• All vessels will have fresh ground coffee and appropriate coffee-making equipment.

 • Included are bath towels, hand towels, face cloths, dishrags, soaps, and appropriate toiletries.

 • Systems include plotters, radar, paper charts & navigation toolkit.

-• Safety gear includes a VHF, fire extinguishers, flares, air horn, emergency plugs, first aid kit, 12 life jackets, & a throwable device.
+• Safety gear includes a VHF, fire extinguishers, flares, safety horn, emergency plugs, first aid kit, life jackets, & a throwable device.

-• All vessels include a tender on davits (except Jericho) and ample fenders and lines
+• All vessels include a tender on davits and ample fenders and lines

 • All vessels have a heat source